-->

 2. Place the cutting on a clean paper and keep it in a dry spot in shade, away from direct sunlight.
 The dried cut end will prevent fungal infections, ensuring successful rooting.

-Can you propagate aloe Vera from cuttings in water?
+Can you propagate aloe Vera cuttings in water?

-The question comes to mind, can you just put the prepared aloe Vera cutting in water to regrow and propagate it.
-It should be possible to propagate aloe Vera in water, but it is most likely that the cutting will rot in water, if care is not taken.
+The question comes to mind, can you just put the prepared aloe Vera cutting in water to regrow and propagate it. propagate aloe vera from cuttings in water.

 Rooting Medium For Aloe Vera Cutting Propagation